 Share

 If your hair clipper pulling hair instead of gliding smoothly, you’re not alone.
-From clippers pulling hair not cutting cleanly to dull fade tools causing an uneven fade haircut or a snagged comb fade haircut, the hidden reasons go deeper than you think—like neglected blades, motor drag, or wrong guard angles.
-Ready to uncover what every barber wishes you knew?
+From clippers pulling hair not cutting cleanly to dull fade tools causing an uneven fade haircut or a snagged comb fade haircut, the hidden reasons often relate to blade maintenance, motor power, or guard setup.
+Understanding these factors can help restore smooth, effortless cutting.

 ⏱ 7 min read